 Established in the late 1800’s on “worthless, marshy” lands, Gueydan has become internationally known for waterfowl.
 Locally owned clubs provide guides and lodging for a memorable hunt on this major north/south flyway while the town, itself, is a bird sanctuary.
 Northwest of town, tour Stansel Rice Company, a working gourmet popcorn rice mill with crawfish ponds.
 The Gueydan Museum, located in the old Gueydan Bank building c.
 1902, houses a permanent collection of rare photographs and artifacts from Gueydan’s early days as well as changing art exhibits.
 If you like biking, a nice trail is Hwy 91 south then continue south and take in the sights of nature.
 Fox, purple gallinule, least bittern herons and little gray herons can all be sighted here.

-Located in the heart of Vermilion Parish on the lush lowlands of Southwest Louisiana, the city and people of Kaplan characterize the best qualities of both a proud Acadian heritage and a progressive-minded community of more than 5,000 residents.
-Kaplan was named for its founder, Mr. Abrom Kaplan, and was incorporated just after the turn of the century in October, 1902.
+Located in the heart of Vermilion Parish on the lush lowlands of Southwest Louisiana, the city and people of Kaplan characterize the best qualities of both a proud Acadian heritage and a progressive-minded community of nearly 5,000 residents.
+Kaplan was named for its founder, Mr. Abrom Kaplan, and was incorporated just after the turn of the century in October 1902.
 The language spoken by the people was French because most of them were descendants of the Acadians.
 The first settlers raised corn, cotton, sugar cane, cattle, peas, watermelon and rice.
 The rice was planted in low places and farmers depended on rain for irrigation.
 Today it is a pivotal location guiding people east and west on LA 14, north to the interstate on LA 35 and south to the Gulf of Mexico along the same route.
 The wide variety of activity and attractions found in this area have made Kaplan one of South Louisiana’s most unique cities.
 Being the “gateway to the wetlands,” Kaplan offers excellent hunting, fishing, crabbing and shrimping only minutes away for lovers of the outdoors.

 As the “Gateway to Vermilion Parish” Maurice welcomes travelers leaving Lafayette on US Highway 167.
 Originally occupied by the Attakapas Indians, this small community is named after Maurice Villien, a native of Savoie, France.
 Established in 1870, the Village of Maurice was not incorporated until December 1911.
 Maurice is home to several seafood restaurants, Hebert’s Specialty Meat Market that allows you to bring Cajun cooking home to your kitchen, antiques, designer egg purses and other one-of-a-kind creations of Vivian Alexander and City Bar, “a world famous” watering hole.